Ultimate Guide To Backpacking Across Southeast Asia

 Don’t use them, find out where the metered taxis are and get a ride from them.
 Any time you use a taxi always ask for a meter, and many cities have Uber now.

 Not only do airports have a bunch of scamming taxis but so will bus stations and any tourist attraction or area.
 Try and know the local rate and negotiate for that.

-The guys waiting right by the bus are there for a reason, they know they can overcharge someone who doesn’t know better.
+The guys waiting right by the bus are there for a reason, they know they can overcharge a first time visitor to Southeast Asia who doens’t know any better.
 Walk 100 meters away for a more honest driver.

-There are all sorts of budget local types of transportation like tuk tuks, trikes, and motorbike taxis.
+There are all sorts of budget types of transportation in Asia like tuk tuks, trikes, and motorbike taxis.
 Take whichever you think looks best and try to haggle a bit, if you look like a tourist they are almost always going to try to overcharge you.

 Try to walk as much as possible, this will give you the best chance to see the city and really experience it.